 - Some lend themselves better to fiction or nonfiction without options for variety in reading (something independent reading should encourage!)

 Just as reading response has its pitfalls, so do standard reading response journals.
 Many students fall into the trap of summarizing what they’ve read without adding their own reflections.
 Many students make tangential connections, but show no understanding of the author’s message.
-In other words, reading response journals could offer an opportunity to improve dozens of reading and writing skills, but too many of those chances are missed without proper scaffolding.
-Moreover, teachers may not have time to scaffold individual reading choices for twenty to thirty students!
+In other words, reading response journals could offer an opportunity to improve dozens of reading and writing skills, but too many of those chances are missed without proper differentiation.
+Moreover, teachers may not have time to differentiate individual reading choices for twenty to thirty students!

 What are Standard-Based Differentiated Reading Response Organizers?